Google DeepMind Internship

 reference human for ImageNet (post

-:)), and I create / maintain those nice-looking conference proceedings LDA visualization pages each year (NIPS 2014 example
+:)), and I create those nice-looking conference proceedings LDA visualization pages each year (NIPS 2015 example

 DenseCap: Fully Convolutional Localization Networks for Dense Captioning

 Efficiently identify and caption all the things in an image with a single forward pass of a network.
 Our model is fully differentiable and trained end-to-end without any pipelines.
 The model is also very efficient (processes a 720x600 image in only 240ms), and evaluation on a large-scale dataset of 94,000 images and 4,100,000 region captions shows that it outperforms baselines based on previous approaches.
-Torch 7 code and data coming soon.
+Torch 7 code, live webcam demo and data coming soon.

 Justin Johnson*, Andrej Karpathy*, Li Fei-Fei